nstack-io/nstack-ios-sdk/README.md

 Messages shows the user a custom message when the app is launched, for example warning them about a server outage.
 You don't have to do anything to use the messages feature, just include the NStack sdk in your project.
-To show the users a message create one on the NStack website.
+To show the users a message create one on the NStack web console.
 Checkout the [feature overview](https://nstack-io.github.io/documentation/features.html) on how to setup messages.

 > **NOTE:** This feature is not yet supported on macOS and watchOS.